 It immediately diminished their image as dangerous and elusive creatures.
 Although for Max, who has been in love with the idea of Komodo Dragons since childhood, seeing them up close and personal was still a moment to remember.

 Our time on Tatawa with Fabi, Wai and the awesome group of travelers from all over the world was definitely the highlight of our time in Indonesia.
-We loved living on the boat, spending days in and out of the water in some of the most beautiful dive sites in the world, soaking up the sun, eating great food, and taking the time to finally relax!
-(There was no reception on the boat, so that meant 3 straight day of NO WORK for us!)
+We loved the Komodo liveaboard, spending days in and out of the water in some of the most beautiful dive sites in the world, soaking up the sun, eating great food, and taking the time to finally relax!
+(There was no reception on the boat, so that meant 3 straight days of NO WORK for us!)

-While diving in Komodo was definitely well beyond our budget of $50/pp/day it was a once in a lifetime opportunity and one that was worth every penny!
-If you are planning to visit Indonesia and are considering a trip to Komodo, DO IT.
+While diving in Komodo was definitely well beyond our budget of $50 USd/pp/day it was a once in a lifetime opportunity and one that was worth every penny!
+If you are planning to visit Indonesia and are considering diving in Komodo, DO IT.

 We promise that it will be the highlight of your visit to this part of the country and an experience that will stay with you for the rest of your life!

 Want more proof?
 Check out our amazing video (well we think it’s amazing) that will help you imagine what diving in Komodo is really like!